The Family Snape:

 Well, in that regard, I was completely wrong.
 His mother’s family may have been accounted as purebloods (or were they?
 Just because Harry assumes it doesn’t make it true), but they seem to have been complete nonentities, and they don’t appear to have been shopkeepers, either.
 In fact, they don’t seem to have lived in one of the wizarding enclaves, or even in one of the traditionally mixed wizard/Muggle villages, but in a defunct Muggle mill town.

-But then, by now nine-tenths of the wizarding population probably doesn’t live in the secluded enclaves.
+But then, by now over half of the wizarding population probably doesn’t live in the secluded enclaves.
 Those are few, and small, and only seem to be actually occupied by the artisans or shopkeepers who ply their trades there themselves.
 And it has begun to seem that most wizards actually live out in the world among Muggles, even if they live separately from them, and try to associate with them as little as possible.
 (Which makes a complete pig’s breakfast of Rowling’s whole running joke of wizards who still have no concept of how to act or dress around Muggles.)